Karaköy Pier: History

 Ferry service from the Galata-Eminönü area to Kadıköy began in the mid-19th century from Eminönü Pier, on the southern shore of the Golden Horn.
 It wasn't until 1919 that a pier was opened on the Galata side of the inlet.
 This pier was built along the Galata Bridge and kept operating until 16 January 1959, when a storm destroyed the pier.

 The pier was rebuilt within the same year, but moved to a new location 160 m east of the bridge to its current location.
 This pier extended outwards on the water and was used for ferries primarily to Kadıköy.
 On 1 March 1966, two Soviet-flagged vessels, the M/T Lutsk and the M/T Kransky Oktiabr, collided near the Maiden's Tower causing 1,850 tons of oil to be spilled into the Bosporus.
 The oil caught fire and reached Karaköy, where it burned down the Karaköy Pier along with the MS Kadıköy.
 The pier was rebuilt shortly after and remained in operation until 1984, when a newer floating pier replaced it.
 This pier kept operating until 2008, when another Lodos storm sank the pier.
-This pier was replaced with a smaller one, located on land and connected to a small floating barge, which is still in operation to this day.
+This pier was replaced with a smaller one, located on land and connected to a small floating barge.That pier was finally replaced in 2018 with a much larger pier, built just off-shore and equipped with a library and cafe upstairs.